-Below are my notes for visiting Burundi.
-These travel tips, such as the best time to visit Burundi are obtained from a variety of sources including some of the following: my first hand observations, personal conversations, magazines, newspapers, websites, books and so forth.
-Whenever I hear something that interests me about Burundi, I jot it down here.
-Hope this comes in handy.
+Visiting Burundi?
+You have found my personal notes and travel tips, such as the best time to visit Burundi and miscellaneous facts which I obtain from a variety of sources such as first hand observations, personal conversations, magazines, newspapers, websites, books and so forth.

 Burundi has a good share of parks, wildlife and inland beaches.
 That said, it is an impoverished country which seems to never catch a break; seemingly always stuck in the grips of political instability, natural disasters or otherwise.
 As such, caution (or researching current events before arrival) and travel experience is greatly advised.
 On the other hand, I believe these kinds of situations have high reward potential if navigated well.